TediCross/TediCross/README.md

 Settings
 --------

-As mentioned in the step by step installation guide, there is a settings file.
+As mentioned in the step-by-step installation guide, there is a settings file.
 Here is a description of what the settings do.

 * `telegram`: Object authorizing and defining the Telegram bot's behavior
 	* `token`: The Telegram bot's token.
 It is needed for the bot to authenticate to the Telegram servers and be able to send and receive messages.
 If set to `"env"`, TediCross will read the token from the environment variable `TELEGRAM_BOT_TOKEN`
-	* `useFirstNameInsteadOfUsername`: **EXPERIMENTAL** If set to `false`, the messages sent to Discord will be tagged with the sender's username.
-If set to `true`, the messages sent to Discord will be tagged with the sender's first name (or nickname).
+	* `useFirstNameInsteadOfUsername`: If set to `true`, the messages sent to Discord will be tagged with the sender's first name + last name.
+If set to `false` - sender's username will be preferred, but if username is not set - first name + last name.
 Note that Discord users can't @-mention Telegram users by their first name.
 Defaults to `false`
-	* `colonAfterSenderName`: Whether or not to put a colon after the name of the sender in messages from Discord to Telegram.
+	* `colonAfterSenderName`: Whether to put a colon after the name of the sender in messages from Discord to Telegram.
 If true, the name is displayed `Name:`.
 If false, it is displayed `Name`.
 Defaults to false
-	* `skipOldMessages`: Whether or not to skip through all previous messages cached from the telegram-side and start processing new messages ONLY.
+	* `skipOldMessages`: Whether to skip through all previous messages cached from the telegram-side and start processing new messages ONLY.
 Defaults to true.
 Note that there is no guarantee the old messages will arrive at Discord in order
-	* `sendEmojiWithStickers`: Whether or not to send the corresponding emoji when relaying stickers to Discord
+	* `sendEmojiWithStickers`: Whether to send the corresponding emoji when relaying stickers to Discord
 	* `filterCustomEmojis`: Determines what to do with custom emojis from Discord message before it reaches telegram.
 Has three states:
 		01. `default` - custom emojis will be transferred without any processing (ex: <:emojisnhead:1102667149627113602> My Text);
 		02. `remove` - custom emojis will be removed from the output (ex: My Text);
 		03. `replace` - custom emojis will be replaced with a definable string.
 Defined in `replaceCustomEmojisWith` (ex: 🔹 My Text).
 		Defaults to `default`
 	* `replaceCustomEmojisWith`: Determines a string that will be used as a replacement for custom emojis.
 Anything that can be passed as a string is supported, including emojis.
 Defaults to `🔹`
-	* `replaceAtSign`: Whether or not to replace `@` sign to something else from Discord message before it reaches.
+	* `replaceAtSign`: Whether to replace `@` sign to something else from Discord message before it reaches.
 When set to `true` will replace `@` with a string you put into `settings.replaceAtSignWith`.
 If set to `false` - will do nothing.
 Defaults to `false`
 	* `replaceAtSignWith`: Determines the string that will be used as a replacement for `@` sign.
 Anything that can be passed as a string is supported, including emojis.
 Defaults to `#`
-	* `removeExcessiveSpacings`: **USE WITH CAUTION** Whether or not to remove excessive (2 or more) `whitespaces` from Discord message.
+	* `removeExcessiveSpacings`: **USE WITH CAUTION** Whether to remove excessive (2 or more) `whitespaces` from Discord message.
 Can help to neat your message up if it wasn't particulary untidy in the source.
 When set to `true` will remove excessive `whitespaces` and replace them with a single `whitespace` instead.
 If set to `false` - will do nothing.
 Defaults to `false`
+	* `suppressFileTooBigMessages`: Suppress warning messages on errors with sending too big files (due to API limitations) from telegram to discord.
+Defaults to `false`.
+	* `suppressThisIsPrivateBotMessage`: If set to `true` - suppress warning messages (`This is an instance of a TediCross bot...`) in telegram chats outside configured bridges.
+Defaults to `false`
 * `discord`: Object authorizing and defining the Discord bot's behavior
 	* `token`: The Discord bot's token.
 It is needed for the bot to authenticate to the Discord servers and be able to send and receive messages.
 If set to `"env"`, TediCross will read the token from the environment variable `DISCORD_BOT_TOKEN`
-	* `skipOldMessages`: Whether or not to skip through all previous messages sent since the bot was last turned off and start processing new messages ONLY.
+	* `skipOldMessages`: Whether to skip through all previous messages sent since the bot was last turned off and start processing new messages ONLY.
 Defaults to true.
 Note that there is no guarantee the old messages will arrive at Telegram in order. **NOTE:** [Telegram has a limit](https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this) on how quickly a bot can send messages.
 If there is a big backlog, this will cause problems
 	* `useNickname`: Uses the sending user's nickname instead of username when relaying messages to Telegram
 	* `replyLength`: How many characters of the original message to display on replies
 	* `maxReplyLines`: How many lines of the original message to display on replies
+	* `suppressThisIsPrivateBotMessage`: If set to `true` - suppress warning messages (`This is an instance of a TediCross bot...`) in discord channels outside configured bridges.
+Defaults to `false`
 * `debug`: If set to `true`, activates debugging output from the bot.
 Defaults to `false`
 * `messageTimeoutAmount`: Amount for your unit of time to expire messages in MessageMap.
 Defaults to `24`
-* `messageTimeoutUnit`: Format of time as a string (ie: 'hours', 'days', 'weeks', etc).
+* `messageTimeoutUnit`: Format of time as a string (ie: 'hours', 'days', 'weeks', etc...).
 Defaults to `'hours'`
 * `persistentMessageMap`: Allow MessageMap to persist between reboots by saving it to a file.
 Defaults to `false`
 * `bridges`: An array containing all your chats and channels.
 For each object in this array, you should have the following properties:
 	* `name`: A internal name of the chat.
 Appears in the log
 	* `direction`: Direction of the bridge. "both" for bidirectional, "d2t" for discord-to-telegram, "t2d" for telegram-to-discord
 	* `telegram.chatId`: ID of the chat that is the Telegram end of this bridge.
 See step 11 on how to acquire it
-	* `telegram.relayJoinMessages`: Whether or not to relay messages to Discord about people joining the Telegram chat
+	* `telegram.relayJoinMessages`: Whether to relay messages to Discord about people joining the Telegram chat
-	* `telegram.relayLeaveMessages`: Whether or not to relay messages to Discord about people leaving the Telegram chat
+	* `telegram.relayLeaveMessages`: Whether to relay messages to Discord about people leaving the Telegram chat
-	* `telegram.sendUsernames`: Whether or not to send the sender's name with the messages to Discord
+	* `telegram.sendUsernames`: Whether to send the sender's name with the messages to Discord
 	* `telegram.relayCommands`: If set to `false`, messages starting with a `/` are not relayed to Discord
-	* `telegram.crossDeleteOnDiscord`: Whether or not to also delete the corresponding message on Discord when one is deleted on Telegram. **NOTE**: See FAQ about deleting messages.
+	* `telegram.crossDeleteOnDiscord`: Whether to also delete the corresponding message on Discord when one is deleted on Telegram. **NOTE**: See FAQ about deleting messages.
 	* `discord.channelId`: ID of the channel the Discord end of the bridge is in.
 See step 11 on how to acquire it
-	* `discord.relayJoinMessages`: Whether or not to relay messages to Telegram about people joining the Discord chat
+	* `discord.relayJoinMessages`: Whether to relay messages to Telegram about people joining the Discord chat
-	* `discord.relayLeaveMessages`: Whether or not to relay messages to Telegram about people leaving the Discord chat
+	* `discord.relayLeaveMessages`: Whether to relay messages to Telegram about people leaving the Discord chat
-	* `discord.sendUsernames`: Whether or not to send the sender's name with the messages to Telegram
+	* `discord.sendUsernames`: Whether to send the sender's name with the messages to Telegram
-	* `discord.crossDeleteOnTelegram`: Whether or not to also delete the corresponding message on Telegram when one is deleted in Discord
+	* `discord.crossDeleteOnTelegram`: Whether to also delete the corresponding message on Telegram when one is deleted in Discord
+	* `threadMap`: An array containing all threads mapping for each bridge
+    	* `telegram`: Telegram thread ID.
+See step 13 on how to acquire it
+    	* `discord`: Discord thread ID.
+See step 13 on how to acquire it

 The available settings will occasionally change.
 The bot takes care of this automatically